Gauge class

 Name Type Attributes Description

-callback callback Indicates a callback to perform changes within the control
+callback callback Indicates a callback to perform changes within the control.

 thisArg any <optional>